mileweb/docs-content-ecp/docs/recipes/deploy-a-containerized-web-application.md

 ### Prerequisites
 Before you get started, make sure you have:

-- Subscribed to ECP service and have a master portal user account to use the console.
+- Subscribed to the ECP service and have a master portal user account to use the console.
 - Docker installed on your computer.
 - NodeJS and NPM installed.